-- 1. For purposes of eligibility in respect of the 2018/19 salary adjustments which are dependent on service requirements, faculty members hired prior to January 10, 2018 shall be deemed to have a full year of service for such adjustments.
+- 1. For purposes of eligibility in respect of the 2020/2021 salary adjustments which are dependent on service requirements, faculty members hired prior to June 7, 2021 shall be deemed to have a full year of service for such adjustments.
 This includes Career Development Increments and Promotional Adjustments. - 2.
 Increments will be processed in the following sequence and will take effect on the dates stipulated immediately below or as modified by clauses 13.1.D and 13.2.C.
 1. a, b and c. below.

-a) Across-the-Board and sector adjustment: effective July 1st b) Anomalies Adjustment: effective July 1st c) CDI: effective September 1st d) Promotional Adjustments: effective September 1st
+a) Across-the-Board: effective July 1st

+b) Anomalies Adjustment: effective July 1st

+c) CDI: effective September 1st

+d) Promotional Adjustments: effective September 1st

-D. Across the Board (ATB) and Sector Adjustments
+D. Across-the-Board (ATB)

-- 1. Faculty members who were members of the bargaining unit as of June 30, 2018 and who continue to be members, shall be entitled, on July 1, 2018, to an Across-the-Board increase of 1.75% and a Sector Adjustment of 0.25%. - 2.
-Faculty members who are actively employed on July 1, 2019 and who commenced employment prior to July 1, 2019 shall be entitled to an Across-the-Board increase of 1.75% and a Sector Adjustment of 0.25%. - 3.
-Faculty members on paid leave or sick leave shall receive the Across-the-Board and Sector adjustments. - 4.
-Faculty members on unpaid leave shall receive the Across-the-Board and Sector adjustments upon their return to active employment.
-This adjustments shall take effect on the date of return to active employment. - 5.
-Faculty members on Long Term Disability shall receive the Across-the-Board and Sector adjustments upon their return to active employment only in circumstances where such faculty members return to active employment within three years of the onset of Long Term Disability or within three years of July 1, 2018 whichever is the earlier date.
-In these circumstances, the Across-the-Board and Sector adjustments shall take effect on the date of return to active employment.
+- 1. Faculty members who were members of the bargaining unit as of June 30, 2020 and who continue to be members, shall be entitled, on July 1, 2020, to an Across-the-Board increase of 1.0%. - 2.
+Faculty members who are actively employed on July 1, 2021 and who commenced employment prior to July 1, 2021 shall be entitled to an Across-the-Board increase of 1.0%. - 3.
+Faculty members who are actively employed on July 1, 2022 and who commenced employment prior to July 1, 2022 shall be entitled to an Across-the-Board increase of 1.0%. - 4.
+Faculty members on paid leave or sick leave shall receive the Across-the-Board. - 5.
+Faculty members on unpaid leave shall receive the Across-the-Board upon their return to active employment.
+The adjustments shall take effect on the date of return to active employment. - 6.
+Faculty members on Long-Term Disability shall receive the Across-the-Board upon their return to active employment only in circumstances where such faculty members return to active employment within three years of the onset of Long-Term Disability or within three years of July 1, 2020 whichever is the earlier date.
+In these circumstances, the Across-the-Board shall take effect on the date of return to active employment.